BrendaLPhys/higgs-challenge/README.md

 - training.csv - Training set of 250000 events, with an ID column, 30 feature columns, a weight column and a label column.
 - test.csv - Test set of 550000 events with an ID column and 30 feature columns.
-- random_submission - Sample submission file in the correct format.
-File format is described on the Evaluation page.
-- HiggsBosonCompetition_AMSMetric - Python script to calculate the competition evaluation metric.

 For detailed information on the semantics of the features, labels, and weights, see the technical documentation from the LAL website on the task.